DarkStarStrix/QSolvers/Writerside/topics/Explaination-of-the-bosonic-solvers.md

-# Explaination of the bosonic solvers
+# Explanation of the bosonic solvers

 ## Introduction to the bosonic solvers